-8.1 Subject to the these terms and conditions the Seller warrants that the Goods conform to the Contract specification in all material respects
+8.1 Subject to these terms and conditions the Seller warrants that the Goods conform to the Contract specification in all material respects.

 8.2 The Seller does not accept responsibility for property or materials supplied by or on behalf of the Buyer.

 8.3 The Seller shall have no liability for any alleged failure of the Goods to conform to the Contract specification unless such failure is notified within 21 days of their being delivered.

 8.4 If any of the Goods are found not to be in accordance with the Contract specification the Buyer shall notify the Seller in writing within 14 days of their being delivered.
 The Seller’s representative will then visit the Buyer’s premises within 7 days from receipt of the notice of complaint and examine the relevant Goods and if any are found not to conform to the Contract specification the Seller may, at its sole discretion, either:

 8.4.1 at its own expense replace the Goods found not to be in accordance with the specification; or

 8.4.2 reduce the Contract price by an amount equivalent to the proportion of the price payable in respect of the Goods found not to conform to the Contract specification.